-Whenever a request fails, the response has Content-Type: application/problem+json
+Whenever a request fails, the response has Content-Type: application/problem+jsonand this body structure:

 HTTP/1.1 401 Unauthorized